DAT250-Project-Groups-1/Design-and-Prototyping-Assignment-A/designdocument/designdocument.md

 ![Public polls screen](assets/public-polls-screen.png)

 Here the user has the option to choose from available polls and vote on them.
-On the bottom right there is a button for a popup, where the user can enter a poll code and it will get added to the list.
+On the bottom right there is a button for a popup which has two options, the user can enter a poll code to "search for" or find a specific poll, or the user can choose to create a new poll (if logged in).
+There will be a similar screen for private polls.

 ### Login screen